TechLabs-Berlin/st-birdsAI/blog.md

 1.  conduct of user testing with the first complete prototype
 2.  further development of scenarios and storyboards accordingly
 3.  application of the results of test and repetitive improvement of the web application.
 After deployment, it is necessary to find methods to approach users, help them visit the web app recurrently, and create a UX value loop.
 Furthermore, similar apps and websites can be analyzed and referred for positioning the web app in the market.

+**[WD]**

+We would try to get the App running with ReactJS.
+Since the Mapbox Template we used was very sensitive to changes, when adding features and functions or even sections, we decided to stick with plain Javascript for this first prototype.
+If we had more time I would try to split up the code in different React components without breaking the funcitonality of the scrollytelling map.
+This would make the App more streamlined and the code even easier to read.

 ## Final words